Anando304/MailBoltz/Readme.md

 pip install nltk
 ```

-***PyCharm***
+***PyCharm Config***
-If you're using PyCharm, then open File-> Settings -> Project Interpreter -> and set VirtualEnv directory
+- If you are using PyCharm, open File-> Settings -> Project Interpreter -> and set VirtualEnv directory.
-If you used conda instead of virtual env, navigate to Conda Environment --> existing environment, and locate
+- If you used conda instead of virtual env, navigate to Conda Environment --> existing environment, and locate
-the conda folder created C:Users/name/Anaconda3/envs/envName
+- the conda folder created C:Users/name/Anaconda3/envs/{Your Environment name without parenthesis}/python.exe

 # Console - Authentication
 - Replace the lines in the credentials.txt file with that of yours.